misshatsker/web-cheatsheet/responsive_web_design_basics.md

 - flex-start.
 The element is positioned at the beginning of the container
 - flex-end.
 The element is positioned at the end of the container
 - baseline.
 The element is positioned at the baseline of the container.

+***flex-wrap*** - property specifies whether the flexible items should wrap or not.

+- nowrap.
+Default value.
+Specifies that the flexible items will not wrap
+- wrap.
+Specifies that the flexible items will wrap if necessary
+- wrap-reverse.
+Specifies that the flexible items will wrap, if necessary, in reverse order.

 ***order*** - property specifies the order of a flexible item relative to the rest of the flexible items inside the same container.